A narrative scripting language for games.

 • Export to web: Generates a page like this one, ready to be customised.

-The plugin provides you with everything you need to get started with ink in Unity.
+Our Unity plugin provides you with everything you need to get started with ink.
 It automatically recompiles ink files as you edit them, and even comes with a simple previewer that lets you play stories directly within the Editor, without writing a line of code.

 Open Source